BrookeHeck/github.io-reading-notes-/notes401/class-06.md

 2. How should your error messaging respond (both HTTP and HTML)?
 Why?
 - The response should be generic and not give any clues to how the username and password are being validated.

+### Things I want to learn more about
+- I know hashing algorithms are non-reversible, but would like to know more how the algorithms work and why they can't be reversed.
+- I want to spend more time looking the OWASP site and learn how to make my applications more secure.

 ## Links
 [Securing Passwords with Bcrypt Hashing Function](https://thehackernews.com/2014/04/securing-passwords-with-bcrypt-hashing.html)